datarobot/pic2vec/examples/README1.md

-    0.94320000000000004
+    0.94120000000000004

-After running the Cats vs. Dogs dataset through the lightest-weight pic2vec model, we find that a simple linear classifier trained over the featurized data achieves over 94% accuracy on distinguishing dogs vs. cats out of the box.
+After featurizing the Cats vs. Dogs dataset, we find that a simple linear classifier trained over a SqueezeNet featurization achieves about 94% accuracy on distinguishing dogs vs. cats out of the box.

 ## Summary